josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 3. Many LLM experts, including OpenAI's own researchers, tell us the models are already approaching their realistic ceiling, and that it's literally impossible to stop them from making things up.
 (Really: actual people from OpenAI publicly admitted LLMs will never stop lying.
 It's an un-fixable bug, because it's a core component of how LLMs work.)

 4. _Literally no new technology in history has ever worked this way_.
 Tech doesn't free workers; it forces them to do more in the same amount of time, for the same rate of pay (or less).
-It distributes risk to the many at the bottom, while consolidating benefit to the few at the top, and there has arguably never been a more efficient mechanism for this than AI.
 If you become twice as productive, you don't get twice the pay or twice the time off; you just get twice the workload.
+This sort of technology distributes risk to the many at the bottom, while consolidating benefit at the top—and there has arguably never been a more efficient mechanism for this than AI.

 5. Besides, AI models exist in the consolidated hands of a precious few huge companies, which are quite obviously giddy at the prospect of doing away with as many of their own workers as they possibly can.
 I'm not sure I see how the theoretical future is being connected with the obvious current reality.
 AI will serve (and is already serving) corporate interests first and foremost, and will not serve other human interests so much as an inch past where the two diverge.<footnote>If you don't believe the output of AI can be molded to fit the agenda of a single person or corporation, I encourage you to have a look at what Grok has been up to lately.</footnote>